 Islandhopping Cycling Tours Cycling tour Scotland | Discover the Inner Hebrides by sailing boat & bike

 IslandhoppingScotland A country of mesmerizing greens and blues and dramatic skies where you will experience four seasons in one day, beautiful castles, fiery whiskey and melancholy music.
-Discover the endless green expanse and traces of Scottish history by bike and sailing ship.
-Scotland’s mountains, islands and seas are waiting to be explored.
+Travel through Scotland’s endless green expanse and rich history by bike and sailing ship.
+The Highlands and the archipelago of the Inner Hebrides are just waiting to be discovered by you.

-Tour Category Hybrid Bike Tours E-Bike Tours MTB Tours Family Tours Road Bike Tours Accommodation Boat Tallship Hotel Tour Month June August September
+Tour Category Hybrid Bike Tours E-Bike Tours MTB Tours Family Tours Road Bike Tours Accommodation Motor yacht Tallship Hotel Tour Month June August September

-Our Bike Tours in Scotland: Four Seasons in One Day The Scottish Highlands & the Inner Hebrides: The cradle of the celts The name Scotland comes from Scoti, the Latin name for the Gaels.
+Our Bike Tours in Scotland: Four Seasons in One Day The Scottish Highlands & the Inner Hebrides: The cradle of the celts Traveling through Scotland by sailboat and bike means experiencing four seasons in one day.
+In addition, you will witness incredible natural light shows.
+One hundred different shades of green, endless castles and unique light characterize both the Scottish Highlands and the Inner Hebrides.
+Just a handful of reasons that help guests continually fall in love with this destination.
+The name Scotland comes from Scoti, the Latin name for the Gaels.
 The Latin Scotia (Land of the Gaels), a name originally given to Ireland, came to be used in the 11th century by the Gaelic speaking community, north of the River Forth.
-Experience four seasons in one day as you travel through Scotland by sailing boat and bike.
-A fairly safe rule to live by when it comes to the weather in Scotland is: “If you don’t like it, just wait 10 minutes”.
-The ever-changing sunlight creates dramatic contrasts on the lush Scottish landscape.
-Hundreds of shades of green, countless castles and seemingly undiscovered nature are what characterise the Scottish Highlands and the Inner Hebrides: islands you can’t help falling in love with!
-Strong tradition and colourful villages are just other aspects that make this country so remarkable.
-Don’t miss melancholy bagpipe music and evenings in cosy pubs where you can enjoy live music and a glass of whisky, the “water of life”.
-Our Scottish tour “Sail & Bike Scotland” begins and ends in Oban, a town of great significance back when Vikings frequented these shores.
-Scotland’s most beautiful places include the Isle of Mull, Calgary Beach, with its white sand and turquoise-blue waters, and the excavation site of Kilmartin, who’s stone circles are reminiscent of Stonehenge.
-The island of Jura also counts as a top attractions on our tour through Scotland.
+The Cradle of the Celts impresses with its originality, pristine nature and colorful villages.
+During your visit to Scotland, you must be sure to spend a few evenings in a cozy pub with live music and a glass of whisky.
+Our Scottish tour “Sail & Bike Scotland” begins and ends in Oban.
+Scotland’s most beautiful places include the Isle of Mull & Calgary Beach, whose white sand and turquoise-blue waters resemble a South Sea beach.
+Another highlight on our tour is the excavation site of Kilmartin, where the stone circles are reminiscent of Stonehenge.
+Last, but certainly not least, is the island of Jura.
 It was here that George Orwell spent the last three years of his life, describing the area as the most inaccessible place on earth.
-One thing is guaranteed: the Scottish landscape will take your breath away!
+One thing is guaranteed: the diverse Scottish landscape will take your breath away!

 Facts about Scotland Fact Sheet Scotland Location: In the north of the island of Great Britain, surrounded by the Atlantic Ocean Continent: Europe Borders: England, Ireland (separated by the Atlantic Ocean) Islands: approximately 790 (about 130 of which are inhabited) Capital of Scotland: Edinburgh Official languages: English, Scottish Gaelic, Scots Population: 5,438,100 (as of 2018) Currency: Pound Sterling National animal of Scotland: Unicorn National flower of Scotland: Thistle